vordimous/zilla-docs/src/solutions/how-tos/amazon-msk/secure-public-access/development.md

 - *Configuration Reference
   1. Follow the [Lookup MSK Server Names](./../../aws-services/lookup-msk-server-names.md) guide to discover the wildcard DNS pattern for your MSK cluster.
   2. Consider the network throughput characteristics of the AWS instance type as that will impact the upper bound on network performance.
-  3. This is the ARN of the created secret for the signed certificate's private key that was returned in the last step of the [Create Server Certificate (ACM)](./../../aws-services/create-server-certificate-acm.md#store-the-encrypted-secret) guide.
+  3. This is the ARN of the created secret for the signed certificate's private key that was returned in the last step of the [Create Server Certificate](./../../aws-services/create-server-certificate-acm.md#store-the-encrypted-secret) guide.
   4. Follow the [Create Key Pair](./../../aws-services/create-key-pair.md) guide to create a new key pair to access EC2 instances via SSH.

 ### Step 3.
 Configure stack options: `(use defaults)`